Oxford High School shooting: School response

 Following public scrutiny of the school's handling of reports about Crumbley's behavior, the superintendent of Oxford Community Schools, the school district that includes Oxford High School, announced that a third-party investigation of the incident would be conducted.
 He also said he would recommend a review of the district's "entire system" to school board members.
 The office of Michigan Attorney General Dana Nessel offered to conduct the investigation, but the district declined the offer.
 Instead, the district stated that it would use an "outside firm" for the investigation.
 Later, during an interview with WXYZ-TV, Nessel criticized the district's decision to hire a third party to conduct an investigation, saying she did not believe it was appropriate.
 She also expressed her doubts that the results of the investigation would be made public.

 On December 6, prosecutor Karen McDonald said Oxford High School officials had legal grounds to search Crumbley's backpack and locker when concerns were raised about his behavior on the day of the shooting, but they never did so, for reasons which were not made clear.
 She also said that charges against school officials were not being ruled out.
 On December 8, Nessel announced her office's intent to review the actions taken by the school leading up to the shooting, despite the district turning down her offer to do so, saying, "I really do think it's incumbent upon the Michigan Department of Attorney General and the top law enforcement official in the state to conduct a further review."

 Perpetrator

-The shooter was identified as 15-year-old sophomore student Ethan Crumbley (born April 28, 2006).
+The shooter was identified as 15-year-old sophomore student Ethan Robert Crumbley (born April 28, 2006).
 He was in class on the day of the shooting.

 Crumbley was placed under suicide watch after being taken to the county's juvenile detention facility.
 He initially maintained his right to silence.